A Practical 10–14 Day Family Golden Triangle Itinerary (Delhi → Agra → Jaipur)

 Agra: Days 3 - 5

 Taking the train from Delhi to Agra significantly reduces stress.
 The journey typically takes around 1 hour 40 minutes to 2 hours on faster services such as the Gatimaan Express, making it much quicker and more predictable than driving, which can take 4–5 hours depending on traffic.
-The trains are air-conditioned with reserved seating and food service, making them a comfortable option for families travelling with children.

 If you're deciding how to travel between cities with children, see: Train vs Car for the Golden Triangle: What Works Best for Families?